 - The lumbar support should be positioned at your waist so that it fits the hollow of your back.

 Your elbows should be at approximately the same height as the keyboard

 - Adjust chair height so your elbows are about the same height as the work surface.

-- Keep your upper and lower arms at a 90-degree angle to each other while typing.
+- Keep your upper and lower arms at a 90-degree angle while typing.

-- Position your mouse as closely to your keyboard as possible to minimize reaching and twisting.
+- Position your mouse as close to your keyboard as possible to minimize reaching and twisting.

 Your forearms should be supported and your shoulders relaxed at all times

 - The height of, and distance between, your armrests should allow freedom of movement for your forearms when performing tasks, yet provide support for them during rest periods.

 - Avoid hunching your shoulders and ensure that your elbows/upper arms remain close to your torso.
 Keep your shoulders dropped and relaxed.